ebsaral/ebsaral/Quotes.md

 It's crucial to understand animality in humans to build a civilization on top of nature's being.

-### "A power is not a gift until it's used for good."
+### "A power is temporary if it isn't used for good."

 Money, as an example, is a temporary power since it can't buy health.